devopsengineerDan/Daniel_project/README.md

 Now navigate to the project's directory:

 $ cd StudentEngagement
 Finally, in this stage, you need to set up a new remote that points to the original project so that you can grab any changes and bring them into your local copy.
-Firstly click on the link to the original repository, it’s labeled “Forked from” at the top of the GitHub page.
-This takes you back to the projects main GitHub page, so you can find the Clone URL and use it to create the new remote, which we’ll call upstream.
+Firstly click on the link to the original repository, itâs labeled âForked fromâ at the top of the GitHub page.
+This takes you back to the projects main GitHub page, so you can find the Clone URL and use it to create the new remote, which weâll call upstream.

 $ git remote add upstream https://github.com/lawrence254/StudentEngagement.git
 You now have two remotes for this project on disk:

 origin which points to your GitHub fork of the project.
-You can read and write to this remote. upstream which points to the main project’s GitHub repository.
+You can read and write to this remote. upstream which points to the main projectâs GitHub repository.
 You can only read from this remote.
 STEP 2: MAKE SOME CHANGES
 This is the fun bit where you get to contribute to the project.
 The number one rule is to put each piece of work on its own branch.
 If the project is using git-flow, then it will have both a master and a development branch.
 The general rule is that if you are adding a new feature then branch from development.
 If the project only has a master branch, the branch from that.

 For this example, the forked repository had a number of branches already, one of them called 'lawrence'.
 This is the branch the owner of the repository has been working on.
-We’ll assume we’re adding a feature in StudentEngagement, so we branch to that branch:
+Weâll assume weâre adding a feature in StudentEngagement, so we branch to that branch:

 $ git checkout lawrence
-$ git pull upstream lawrence && git push origin lawrence Firstly we ensure we’re on the master branch.
+$ git pull upstream lawrence && git push origin lawrence Firstly we ensure weâre on the master branch.
 Then the git pull command will sync our local copy with the upstream project and the git push syncs it to our forked GitHub project.
 Finally, we checkout to the 'lawrence' branch.

 Now you can add a feature(Or fix a bug).

-If the project has tests, run them to ensure you haven’t broken anything.
+If the project has tests, run them to ensure you havenât broken anything.
 You may also add a new test to show that your change fixes the original problem.

 STEP 3: CREATE A PULL REQUEST
 To create a Pull Request you need to push your branch to the origin remote and then press some buttons on GitHub.